Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-You may recognize the word, Cuterebra, or maybe you have seen interesting videos of them online.
+You may recognize the word Cuterebra, or maybe you have seen interesting videos of them online.
 But do you know what a Cuterebra is?
 What exactly are you looking at when you see a veterinarian pull these out of a poor animal’s skin?
 Cuterebra are insects that can infect dogs.
 Continue reading to find out more about what a Cuterebra is, what causes it, and what to look for to know if your dog is affected.

 What is a Cuterebra?

 Cuterebra is the name of a genus of North American bot flies.
-These flies are not biting flies, but rather they lay eggs that then hatch when an animal, such as your dog, comes near them.
+These flies are not biting flies, but they lay eggs that then hatch when an animal, such as your dog, comes near them.
 The heat of the mammal’s body causes the eggs to hatch upon contact.
 The larvae are then what you’d see when they are pulled from the tissues of your pet.

 PetKeen_How to Identify Botflies (Warbles) in Dogs